 Pets coming in for surgery are fasted from 8pm the night before.
 There is no need to withhold water until the morning of the surgery.
 On the morning of surgery please make sure your pet has had a chance to go to the toilet before he/she is admitted.
 If possible please ensure that your pet is relatively clean before coming in for an operation – sterility is very important at surgery so ideally heavily soiled coats would be washed prior to surgery.

-We do lots of different surgeries every day at Firhouse Vets from neutering and lump removals to cruciate ligament repair and caesarean sections.
+We do lots of different surgeries every day at Maynooth Vets from neutering and lump removals to cruciate ligament repair and caesarean sections.

 What to expect after an operation?

-Most patients leave us wearing a buster collar – the cone of shame!
+Most patients leave us wearing a buster collar.
 We urge pet owners to leave these collars on as pets can sometimes pull out stitches, resulting in visits to the emergency clinic and another anaesthetic.

 Our surgery nurse will dispense pain tablets and any other medication that is required.
 Every pet will be booked in for a post-op check and for their stitches to be removed.
 These appointments are usually included in the cost of surgery.

 We encourage our pet owners to call us or bring their pet in post-surgery if they have any concerns no matter how trivial they may seem.

 “We’ve been bringing our three cats to Firhouse Veterinary Clinic for almost three years.
 We’ve always been very pleased with the level of care they’re received, from general check-ups to operations.
 It’s not just the professional expertise but the love of animals shown by everybody in the clinic that makes us feel sure our pets get the best attention possible.”

 Ann-Marie and Kev